About Ceiling Water Damage

 - Roof damage leaks from rot or wind

-Over time, water leaks cause ceiling materials to rot, grow mold and mildew and change color.
+Over time, water leaks cause ceiling materials to rot, causing mold, mildew, and color change.

 Plumbing leaks can cause ceiling damage, as water from rooms above drips or pours into the ceiling of the rooms below.
-Plumbing leaks occur when plumbing pipes or fittings are punctured, corroded or loosened.
-These leaks are common in water supply pipes or appliances, including radiators, dishwashers and laundry machines.
+Plumbing leaks occur when pipes or fittings are punctured, corroded, or loosened.
+These leaks are common in water supply pipes or appliances, including radiators, dishwashers, and laundry machines.

 Plumbing leaks tend to occur when piping infrastructure ages or experiences some form of trauma, such as burst pipes.